-- CO1: Summarize the simple switching architecture and components. - CO2: Illustrate basic framework used in open flow switch . - CO3: Identify functionality and usage of various protocols in open flow architecture. - CO4: Analyse applications of SDN in data centre. - CO5: Infer architecture of SDN that will be used in IOT.
+- CO1: Summarize the simple switching architecture and components. - CO2: Illustrate basic framework used in open flow switch . - CO3: Identify functionality and usage of various protocols in open flow architecture. - CO4: Analyse applications of SDN in data centre.

+CO5: Infer architecture of SDN that will be used in IOT.

-- SEE will be conducted for 100 marks. - Each full question is for 20 marks.
+- SEE will be conducted for 100 marks. - Part A: First question with 20 MCQs carrying 1 mark each. - Part B: Each full question is for 16 marks.
 (Answer five full questions out of 10 questions with intra modular choice).
-In every question, there will be a maximum of three sub-questions. - CIE will be announced prior to the commencement of the course. - 20 marks for test.
-Average of three tests will be taken. - 20 marks for Flexible Assessment Method.
+In every question, there will be a maximum of three sub-questions. - CIE will be announced prior to the commencement of the course. - 25 marks for test.
+Average of three tests will be taken. - 25 marks for Flexible Assessment Method.